erlrich/equidistant-site-center-qgis/README.md

 3. Coordinates are transformed safely.
 4. A least-squares optimization engine computes the balanced center.
 5. Radial deviation lines are generated.
-6. Results can be stored in session and exported.
+6. Results are displayed as memory layers inside the project.

 The system is fully CRS-aware and handles global datasets reliably.